- Amboseli National Park

 Day 6 Ngorongoro Highlands to Serengeti National Park

-Spend two nights at the Naona Moru Camp (4Q) in the reserve.
+Spend two nights at the Naona Moru Camp (4Q).
 The camp is perfectly located to give you unrivalled access to the Serengeti and the seasonal flow of the Great Migration.
+The camp has a central lounge, bar, dining room and campfire.
+Accommodation comprises 10 tented suites each with a sitting area, veranda, bathrooms with solar-heated water, free Wi-Fi, and tea and coffee-making facilities.
 B, L, D

 Day 7 Serengeti National Park